antonvice/RAGonOBsidian/readme.md

 ## Installation
 To install the app, follow these steps:
 1. Clone the repository from GitHub.
+2. Put your obsidian vault in the wrkdir
-2. Install the necessary dependencies using `poetry install`.
+3. Install the necessary dependencies using `poetry install`.
-3. Run the app using the command `streamlit run main_app.py`.
+4. Run the app using the command `streamlit run main_app.py`.

 ## Usage
 Once the app is running, open the chat interface and start typing your messages.
 The app will interact with your Obsidian docs based on the commands and queries you provide.